 3. Clinical research

-This area of research finds out the diseases that are present, what causes them, what can treat or prevent them, and so forth.
+This area of research finds out the diseases that are present, what causes them, what can treat or prevent them, and so on.
 It also aims to find out if certain drugs are safe and effective to treat specific conditions.

 Surgery is necessary to treat some injury, disease, or malformation.
-A surgery is carried out when the surgeon needs to remove or replace ill organs or tissues, or even, for biopsy.
+A surgery is carried out when the surgeon needs to remove or replace ill organs or tissues, or even for biopsy.

 The early stage of the course will nurture your basic skills and knowledge to get you prepared for hospital experience.